What to Do When a Certificate of Deposit (CD) Owner Dies

 I was receiving email notifications of the upcoming changes but Mint told me that the account has actually been moved.

 Then, I just added the newly converted account to my Mint account again and I’m once again keeping an eye on all my accounts.
-(Although I recommend Mint, many other free money management tools -- such as Personal Capital and Check -- will do the trick.)
+(Although I recommend Mint, many other free money management tools -- such as Empower and Check -- will do the trick.)

 Today, thanks to many digital tools out there, it has become very easy to stay on top of your finances.
 You have it much better than Braunstein did, so you should use these money management tools that are at your disposal.